linushak/devstarCode/README.md

 <img src="images/spaceship.png">

-In this adventure you will work together in squads to complete the mission – becoming the Dev Star.
+In this adventure you will pledge allegiance to one of the rebel squads, with one goal  – becoming the Dev Star.

 Choose your platform space fighter of choice (Node.js, Java or PHP) and develop and deploy cloud native microservices that will help defeat the Alien War Ship.

-You will learn how to build, manage and deploy cloud native microservices.
+To complete the different missions, you will to build, manage and deploy cloud native microservices.

-+ You will learn how to manage the source control, continuous integration and continuous deployment of your microservices in a DevOps manner.
++ You will use GitHub to manage the source control and Wercker for continuous integration and continuous deployment of your microservices, in a quick and agile way.
 + You will explore and perform actions related to scaling and operating your microservices.
-+ You will use your creativity and team play to develop features to your microservices that will help your team win!
++ You will use your creativity to develop features to your microservices that will help you and your squad win!

-### Prerequisites ###

-Laptop with a browser.
-GitHub Account.

-Familiarity with any of the following coding languages is an advantage: Java, PHP or Node.js.

 ## Introduction ##

 The Alien War Ship needs to be defeated.
-You and your space microservice fighters are the last hope for planet Earth!
+You, your squad and your space microservice fighters are the last hope for planet Earth!

 The adventure is intense and a set of missions must be accomplished in order to achieve the desired victory!

 <img align="left" src="images/devstar_spy.png" width = "60px">